No Surrender (to the IRA): History

-The "No Surrender" slogan derives from the 1689 Siege of Derry.
-The song is associated with unionism and particularly Northern Irish unionism.
-It expresses opposition to the various iterations of the Irish Republican Army, which carried out hundreds of bombings and killings targeting British security personnel and civilians, especially during the Troubles (1960s–1998).
-The origins of the song are unknown but it was chanted in pubs in the 1970s and 1980s and has been associated with the National Front and the British National Party.
+The "No Surrender" slogan derives from the 1689 Siege of Derry during the Williamite War in Ireland.
+The song is associated with unionism and particularly Ulster loyalism.
+It expresses opposition to the Provisional Irish Republican Army (IRA), which carried out hundreds of bombings and killings targeting British security forces and civilians during the Troubles.
+The origins of the song are unknown but it was chanted in British pubs in the 1970s and 1980s and has been associated with the National Front and the British National Party.

-The song came to be sung by fans of Rangers F.C. some of whom have strong unionist beliefs, in contrast with the Catholic republicans of many supporters of Celtic F.C., their Old Firm rivals.
-The song may have been popularised among English supporters after the Heysel Stadium disaster in Brussels in 1985, which resulted in a five-year ban on English clubs competing in European competition.
+The song came to be sung by Rangers F.C. supporters, many of whom have strong unionist beliefs, in contrast with the pro-Irish republican sentiments of many supporters of Celtic F.C., their Old Firm rivals.
+The song may have been popularised among English football fans after the Heysel Stadium disaster in Brussels in 1985, which resulted in a five-year ban on English clubs competing in UEFA competitions.
 Some English fans chose to follow Scottish clubs instead and Rangers, one of the more successful, attracted a sizeable English following.

-The chant is not taken up by all supporters but has become associated with England fans in the late 20th and the 21st century, being particularly noticeable at away matches.
+The chant is not taken up by all supporters but has become associated with English fans in the late 20th and the 21st century, being particularly noticeable at away matches.
 A 2013 BBC report said that the chanting seemed to originate within sections occupied by members of the official supporter's club.
-The chant's popularity has lasted long after the 1998 Good Friday Agreement resolved most of the violence associated with the Troubles.
-The chant has also been used by the far-right English Defence League and, since the war on terror, has been modified in some cases to refer to al-Qaeda and the Taliban instead of the IRA.
+The chant's popularity has lasted long after the 1998 Good Friday Agreement ended the Troubles.
+The chant has also been used by members of the English Defence League and, since the war on terror began in 2001, has been modified in some cases to refer to al-Qaeda and the Taliban instead of the IRA.
 Other variants have referred to the eurozone crisis with "IRA" being replaced with "IMF" (International Monetary Fund), "EU" (European Union) or "ECB" (European Central Bank).

-While some fans consider the song controversial, sectarian and associated with the far right and refuse to sing the chant, others consider it only as an anti-terrorist statement and continue to participate.
+While some fans consider the song controversial, sectarian and associated with the far-right and refuse to sing the chant, others consider it only as an anti-terrorist statement and continue to sing the chant.
 It is not a criminal offence to sing "No Surrender" but in some circumstances it could be considered by some people to contravene article three of FIFA's statutes: "Discrimination of any kind against a country, private person or group of people on account of ethnic origin, gender, language, religion, politics or any other reason is strictly prohibited and punishable by suspension or expulsion".

-In addition to the song some fans insert a shout of "no surrender" into the musical bridge before the line "send her victorious" in the British national anthem.
+In addition to the song some fans insert a shout of "no surrender" into the musical bridge before the line "send him victorious" in God Save the King.
 The Football Association (FA) has, on a number of occasions, attempted to drown this out by increasing the volume of the music.